core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 This document updates {{RFC8613}} as follows.

-* It defines when a peer must stop using an OSCORE Security Context shared with another peer, due to the reached key usage limits.
-When this happens, the two peers have to establish a new Security Context with new keying material, in order to continue their secure communication with OSCORE.
+* It defines what steps an OSCORE peer takes to preserve the security of its communications, by stopping using the OSCORE Security Context shared with another peer when approaching the key usage limits.

 * It specifies KUDOS, a lightweight key update procedure that the two peers can use in order to update their current keying material and establish a new OSCORE Security Context.
 This deprecates and replaces the procedure specified in {{Section B.2 of RFC8613}}.